-If you avoid them altogether they take you to court and hit you with a CCJ.
+If you avoid them all together they take you to court and hit you with a CCJ.
 Burying your head in the sand does not work.
 The debt will still be there and still needs to be dealt with.

 The only thing hiding does is add more interest and fees, makes the whole situation take longer to sort out and makes you have to live with the situation longer.

 It got to a point where all I thought about was debt.
 Which credit card could we use to buy food this month?
 Could we get another payday loan to pay off the last payday loan?
 We were genuinely in a bad way and were not helping ourselves.

 I woke up thinking the knock at the door was a debt collector when it was just the postman.
 I worried that a person parked in the car across the road was waiting for me to go outside to ask me for money back on a loan I had defaulted on.

 I was worried that we’d get paid and the money would get taken back by the bank to clear the overdraft we lived on, leaving us with no money to pay rent, get to work, eat or live.

 Even now, when we are controlling our debt, I still think about it as much but I don’t have the worry.
 I now try to work out where we can get more money from to clear it.
 I think about how a trip to the cinema could be our food shopping for a good few days or could put a little extra towards clearing a debt.

 It has essentially turned from being a continual worry to being an obsession that I want to see the back of.